Short Lit Crit Response

 - Read the essay you choose and take notes.
 What is the critic’s central argument about the text; how does she support that argument?
 What points does she make that are particularly insightful (or which seem unconvincing)?
 How does it help you in your understanding of the text?

 - Summarize its main points or arguments of the article in no more than a paragraph.
 Be sure you cite the secondary source correctly with parenthetical citations.

 - Respond to the essay and add your own analysis of the text.
 This is the important part: spend at least a page responding to the essay — do you agree or not?
 Why?
 Be sure you use evidence from class discussion and the primary text to support your reading.

-Responses should be no more than two pages and formatted correctly using MLA format.
+Responses should be two pages (you will be penalized for more) and formatted correctly using MLA format (you must include a works cited section where your essay is listed correctly).
 Please review “Writing in the Liberal Arts” and implement these conventions when writing about literature.
 Errors will cost you points.